YoussBGD/FSMILES-GENERATOR/README.md

 To use this tool, you'll need to install several Python packages related to cheminformatics and graph operations.
 Ensure you have Python 3.x installed on your system before proceeding.
 The required packages are:

-  -RDKit: A collection of cheminformatics and machine learning tools.
+  - RDKit: A collection of cheminformatics and machine learning tools.

-  -NetworkX: A package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
+  - NetworkX: A package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.

-  -Requests: A simple HTTP library for Python.
+  - Requests: A simple HTTP library for Python.

-  -Requests-cache: A transparent persistent cache for the Requests library.
+  - Requests-cache: A transparent persistent cache for the Requests library.

 You can install these dependencies using pip  by running the following commands in your terminal: pip install rdkit networkx matplotlib requests requests-cache